All Episodes

 I think there's going to be an important connection made in the American public quickly, and that is the leaking and the lying about leaking are going to be connected to the cheating.

-I'm going to break a new story this week that shows another instance in which the FBI used a leak in which the government was involved in the leak to try to gain authority to do something in the Russian investigation.
+I'm going to break a new story this week that shows another instance in which the FBI used the leak in which the government was involved in the leak to try to gain authority to do something in the Russian investigation.

-But I think this leaking and then lying to conceal the leaking is somehow connected to the effort to cheat these courts, the FISA court and the courts that issued search warrants.
+But I think this leaking and lying to conceal the leaking is somehow connected to the effort to cheat these courts, the FISA court and the courts that issued search warrants.

-I think that's going to be a pattern that could result in the sort of action or criminality that that we're all been looking for.
+I think that's going to be a pattern that could result in the sort of action or criminality that we're all been looking for.

-I gotta let you both go here.
+I got to let you both go here.

-All right, poll numbers, poll numbers everywhere.
+Poll numbers, poll numbers everywhere.

 Do they even mean a thing?

-I argue no, they do not.
+I argue, no, they do not.

-Our news roundup information overload hour and much, much more coming up straight ahead as we continue.
+Not at this point, our news roundup information overload hour and much, much more coming up straight ahead as we continue.

-Exposing left wing media bias.
+Exposing left-wing media bias.

 No stone left unturned.